capactio/capact/docs/proposal/20211207-delegated-storage.md

 Also, we should be able to provide a way to store sensitive data, such as credentials, securely.
 Currently, we store them as plaintext inside our database.

 The last reason, is that long-term we should replace Neo4j database for a more lightweight solution (like sqlite or PostgreSQL).
 Apart from being resource-hungry, Neo4j can be problematic also when it comes to licensing (GPL3).
 We believe that the pluggable back-ends concept could be a first step to abstract Neo4j and plug-in different storage backend.
+However, this should be treated as an additional, nice-to-have goal, or side effect of the Delegated Storage proposal.

 ### Goal